zksecurity/RFCs/source/starknet/fri.md

 ## Dependencies

+### Algorithms

 * circuit-friendly hash.
 Poseidon.
 * default hash function.
 Keccak.

 TODO: why the alternate use of hash functions?

+### Evaluation of the first FRI layer

+As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$.
+This is abstracted in this specification as the function `eval_oods_polynomial` which acts as an oracle from FRI's perspective.

+TODO: not a very satisfying explanation

+Note that this function is not fixed here, as the polynomial being "tested" could be computed in different ways.
+See the [Starknet STARK verifier specification](stark.md) for a concrete example (and for an explanation of why the function is named this way).

 ## Constants